 • IT companies: These firms often provide hardware installation services and software consulting.
 The physical aspect of hardware installation could lead to general liability claims for property damage or bodily injury, while flawed software recommendations or services could lead to professional liability claims.

 • Contractors with consultancy services: These businesses face physical risks through their on-site work and professional risks through the advisory portion of their services.
-For instance, a construction error could result in physical injury (general liability), while flawed construction plans could lead to a failed project (professional liability).
+For instance, a construction error could result in bodily injury (general liability), while flawed construction plans could lead to a failed project (professional liability).

 • Fitness studios offering personal training: In this case, an accident involving gym equipment could lead to general liability claims, while incorrect professional advice or a flawed personal training plan could lead to professional liability claims.